-Due to the share allotments under the 2021/22 and 2022/23 Prospectus Top Up Offers, and a number of exits during the year, cash is a significant proportion of the portfolio at 26%.
+Due to the share allotments under the 2021/22 and 2022/23 Prospectus Top Up Offers, and a number of exits during the year, cash is a significant proportion of the portfolio at 25%.
 The Manager has a deep sector knowledge in healthcare, FinTech and software investing, and these funds will be invested predominantly into higher growth technology companies within these sectors.

-The Company paid dividends of 2.30 pence per share during the year ended 31 December 2022 (2021: 2.34 pence per share).
-This included a special dividend of 1.14 pence per share paid to shareholders on 29 July 2022.
+The Company paid dividends totalling 4.71 pence per share (2021: 4.37 pence per share).
 The Board has a variable dividend policy which targets an annual dividend yield of around 5% on the prevailing net asset value.
-As a result the Board has declared a first interim dividend of 0.52 pence per share (2022: 0.58 pence per share) for the year ending 31 December 2023, which will be paid on 28 April 2023 to shareholders on the register on 11 April 2023.
+As a result, the Board has declared a first dividend for the year ending 31 December 2023 of 2.22 pence per share payable on 31 May 2023 to shareholders on the register on 5 May 2023.